zpiroux/geist/README.md

 To disable a spec it needs to have the root field `"disabled"` added and set to `true`.
 This will shut down all the stream's executors directly.
 To enable the stream again, do a new update of spec (increase version number) and set `"disabled"` to `false`.

+For a description of a more granular and environment specific config option related to disabling of streams, see the section "Operational Config".

 ## Getting information about/from streams
 The following data can be retrieved: